 Price: 20 - 100 USD

 San Antonio Zoo is one of the best in the state and with over 3000 different animals from around the world, the zoo is truly something special.
-They have the largest selection of wild birds in the world along with many different species of monkeys and some fan favorites like hippos, tigers and lions.
-The park is totally family-friendly, so if you’re traveling through San Santonio with the family, then this is a perfect place to spend an afternoon.
-Ride the mini-rail through the park and take in the views of the landscaped grounds and see the animals from a different point of view.
+They have the largest species of birds in the world along with many different species of monkeys and some fan favorites like hippos, tigers, and lions.
+The park is totally family-friendly, so if you’re traveling through San Santonio with the family, this is a perfect place to spend an afternoon.
+Ride the mini-rail through the park and take in the views of the landscaped grounds, check some snacks and souvenirs in the fun shops, and see the animals from a different point of view.

 San Antonio Zoo General Admission Ticket